eliseobao/carggregator/README.md

 Carggregator uses a number of open source projects to work properly:

-- [Scrapy] - A fast high-level web crawling and web scraping framework.
+- [Scrappy] - A fast high-level web crawling and web scraping framework.
 - [Elasticsearch] - Distributed, RESTful search and analytics engine at the heart of the Elastic Stack.

 And of course Carggregator itself is open source with a [public repository][carggregator] on GitHub.